-It was a Swedish scientist named Svante Arrhenius who was the first to state that the use of fossil fuel could contribute to global warming, way back in 1896.
+It was a Swedish scientist named Svante Arrhenius who was the first to state that the use of fossil fuels could contribute to global warming, way back in 1896.

 The issue has become a hot-button topic over the course of the last few decades.
 Today, there is a general shift towards environmental awareness and the sources of our energy are coming under closer scrutiny.

-Lower emissions, lower fuel prices and the reduction of pollution are all advantages that the use of alternative fuels can often provide.
+Lower emissions, lower fuel prices, and the reduction of pollution are all advantages that the use of alternative fuels can often provide.

 - Hydrogen Gas

 - Geothermal Power

 - Natural Gas